larsks/restic-systemd-units/README.md

 ## Installing

+You need a daemon user called `restic`.
+You can create one with:

+    sudo adduser --system --no-create-home --disabled-login --group restic

 To install the systemd units and associated support files:

     make && sudo make install && sudo systemctl daemon-reload